TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

    class with three functions, one which returns the JavaScript code for client side validation called `returnFieldJS()` and two for the server
-   side: `deevaluateFieldValue()` called when opening the record and `deevaluateFieldValue()` called for validation when saving the record.
+   side: `deevaluateFieldValue()` called when opening the record and `evaluateFieldValue()` called for validation when saving the record.

    **Example:**